-Ratios will follow above the minimum expected and will depend on the group activity and the needs and abilities of children attending.
-This will be agreed at planning and risk assessment stage at Chance UK, by completing the Chance UK application of risks and authority 6 weeks prior to the event.
+Staffing ratios will exceed the minimum expected and will depend on the group activity and the needs and abilities of children attending.
+This will be agreed at planning and risk assessment stage at Chance UK, by completing the Chance UK Application of Risks and Authority 6 weeks prior to the event.

-6.7 Participation Consent
+6.6 Participation Consent

 For children under the age of 18, consent to participate in mentoring must be obtained by those who hold Parental responsibility.
-For mentoring support Consent is first gained by the refer and then at the initial introduction/ interview stage before mentoring commences.
+For mentoring support, consent is first gained by the referrer and then at the initial introduction/ interview stage before mentoring commences.

-For any events or groups outside of the 1:1 mentoring support Consent to participate in an activity should be obtained and processed before the event.
-Information provided on for the consent of the activity will not be kept longer than necessary.
+For any events or groups outside of the 1:1 mentoring support, consent to participate in an activity should be obtained and processed before the event.
+Information provided in connection with consent for the activity will not be kept longer than necessary.

-6.8 Media Consent
+6.7 Media Consent

-At parent introduction / interview stage whereby the parent / career and the child will ask if they consent to the programme and will also be asked if they consent to having photos taken.
-There is choice for the family to choose "Yes" for internal use only, "Yes" for both internal and external or "No".
-The family may withdraw consent at any time and where the family have said no, then no photos should be taken of the child.
+At parent introduction / interview stage, the parent and/or carer and the child will be asked if they consent to the programme and will also be asked if they consent to having photos taken and used.
+There is a choice for the family to choose 'yes for internal use only', 'yes for both internal and external' or 'no'.
+The family may withdraw consent at any time.
+Where the family have said no, then no photos should be taken of the child.

-Where the family have consented and photos are being taken during mentoring or at an event, only work equipment ie a work mobile phone can be used to take these photos..
+Where the family have consented and photos are being taken during mentoring or at an event, only work equipment i.e. a work mobile phone, can be used to take these photos.
 These photos will then need to be uploaded securely and deleted from your phone.
 You are not permitted to share these photos with anyone outside Chance UK, other than the family.

-Material will be kept no longer than two years and young people can withdraw consent at any time If any material is going to be shared wider than the organisation, then Media Consent needs to be obtained.
+Material will be kept no longer than two years and young people can withdraw consent at any time.
+If any material is going to be shared outside the organisation, then media consent needs to be obtained.

-6.9 Children, Young people and the use of the internet
+6.8 Children, Young people and the use of the internet

-The internet is often used to establish contact with children and young people to "groom" them for abusive or inappropriate relationships.
-Including distribution of indecent photographs/pseudo photographs of children and young people.
+The internet can be used to establish contact with children and young people to "groom" them for abusive or inappropriate relationships, including distribution of indecent photographs/pseudo photographs of children and young people.

 Staff and volunteers must not upload any material to the internet that is considered to be inappropriate, disrespectful or offensive.
-Staff and volunteers must also not download pornographic or any other unsuitable material on the organisations equipment or distribute such material to others.
+Staff and volunteers must also not download pornographic or any other unsuitable material on the organisation's equipment or distribute such material to others.

-Breach of this policy will be treated as gross misconduct and Disciplinary action will be taken against staff.
-Where this is done unintentionally, the user must exit the website and/or delete all material immediately and report to the DSL what happened.
+Breach of this policy will be treated as gross misconduct and disciplinary action will be taken against staff.
+Where this is done unintentionally, the user must exit the website and/or delete all material immediately and report to the Designated Safeguarding Lead ("DSL") what happened.

-7 Recognising Abuse and Child Abuse Identification
+7. Recognising Abuse and Child Abuse Identification

-Most concerns of abuse come about from observations of changes in the young person's behaviour, attitude, appearance or relationships with others.
+Most concerns about abuse come about from observations of changes in the young person's behaviour, attitude, appearance or relationships with others.
 Chance UK staff and volunteers have a duty of care and moral responsibility to report these concerns.
-All roles at Chance UK, have a duty of care to do everything possible to keep children and young people safe from abuse.
-The safeguarding training staff receive will depend on their role at Chance UK, however all staff will be inducted in recognising abuse and how to report concerns and the delivery team will not work with children and families until they have completed all the relevant safeguarding training needed.
+All roles at Chance UK have a duty of care to do everything possible to keep children and young people safe from abuse.
+The safeguarding training staff receive will depend on their role at Chance UK, however, all staff will be inducted in recognising abuse and how to report concerns and the delivery team will not work with children and families until they have completed all the relevant safeguarding training needed.